holochain/docs-pages/src/concepts/4_dht.md

 It also helps an application tolerate network disruptions.
 If your town experiences a natural disaster and is cut off from the internet, you and your neighbors can still use the app.
 The data you see might not be complete or up to date, but it’s still accessible and you can still reach each other.
 You might even be able to use the app when you’re completely offline.

-Using their knowledge of their neighbours' uptime, cooperating agents work hard to keep at least one copy of each entry around at all times.
+Using information about their neighbors' uptime, cooperating agents work hard to keep at least one copy of each entry around at all times.
 They adjust their neighborhood size to ensure adequate coverage of the entire address space.

 Let’s see how this plays out in the real world.